HARMONICWAY

 The emptiness you feel isn't punishment for success.
 It's an invitation to significance.
 It's life asking you: “Now that you've proven you can achieve anything, what will you choose to achieve?”

-Most people need a crisis to change—divorce, disease, depression.
+Most people need a crisis to change.
 But you don't need to wait for rock bottom.
 Your emptiness is enough.
 Your unfulfillment is your permission slip.

 The Questions That Change Everything